myDevLog/myStuff/Ideas.md

 - [ ] Raisins/Peanut Tank
 - [ ] Coil-Gun
 - [ ] Rail-Gun
-- [ ] Red Alert Button from Evil Genius 2 (Turns the Light in my Room Red and makes the larm Sound)
+- [ ] Red Alert Button from Evil Genius 2 (Turns the Light in my Room Red and makes the alarm Sound)
 - [ ] Racing Car which plays "Gas Gas Gas"
 - [ ] Shopping Cart with electric Motors which is remote controlled
 - [ ] Soapbox from a Garbagecan